wkumari/draft-vandergaast-edns-client-subnet/README.md

    [RFC Editor: Please delete this section before publication.]

+   -02 to -03 (IETF)

+Contavalli, et al.      Expires December 14, 2015              [Page 23]

+Internet-Draft        Client Subnet in DNS Queries              Jun 2015

+   o  Clean up the open issues, mostly by saying that they were out of
+      scope for this document.

+   o  How in the world did no reviewers note that "Queries" had been
+      spelled as "Querys" in the title?
+(Aaron Falk did.)

    -01 to -02 (IETF)

    o  Note ambiguity with multiple RRsets appearing in reply, eg, for an